General Terms and Conditions of Reimbursement - Refund operation of the imagine R package

 ARTICLE 2: GENERAL PRINCIPLES

-To facilitate the mobility of children, Île-de-France Mobilités offers a 100% refund of the imagine R pass for users holding a Scol'R Junior card for the 2024-2025 school year.
+To facilitate children's mobility, Île-de-France Mobilités offers a 100% refund of the imagine R Junior pass for users holding a Scol'R Junior card for the 2025-2026 school year, including application fees.

-All requests for reimbursement in the context of this operation must be submitted on the https://www.iledefrance-mobilites.fr website, only in the Compensation Area, accessible at the https://www.iledefrance-mobilites.fr/dedommagement address.
+All requests for reimbursement in the context of this operation must be submitted on the https://www.iledefrance-mobilites.fr website, only in the Compensation Area, accessible at the address https://www.iledefrance-mobilites.fr/dedommagement.
 To access this space, you must create or have an Île-de-France Mobilités Connect account.

 The refund request is made by the Payer of the package, who is considered to be the User's legal guardian.
 The Minor User is not required to create an account to obtain a refund to the Payer.

-Applications are made exclusively online and must be submitted on the compensation area between 21 October 2024 and 30 April 2025 inclusive.
-The finalisation of claims initiated during this period is possible up to and including 30 May 2025, via the complaint system (refer to Article 7 of this document).
+Applications are made exclusively online and must be submitted on the compensation space between December 8, 2025 and April 30, 2026 inclusive.
+The finalization of requests initiated during this period is possible until May 31, 2026 inclusive, through the complaint system (refer to Article 7 of this document).

 Only one request per User may be made.